TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 <p class="perex">{{ page.perex|raw }}</p>

-Other programmer might want to use your package.
+Other programmers might want to use your package.
 They are usually looking for **long term value**.
 To estimate the value they need **to answer 4 important questions**.

 1. **What is quality of package?**